 Formatting & Linting

-Dirstarter uses Biome for code formatting and linting to ensure consistent code quality across the project.
+Dirstarter uses OXC for code formatting and linting to ensure consistent code quality across the project.
+OXC is a collection of high-performance JavaScript/TypeScript tools written in Rust, including oxlint for linting and oxfmt for formatting.

 Key Features